kwai/blaze/README.md

 ### 2. Compressed Shuffle

 We use segmented Arrow-IPC files to express shuffle data.
 If we could apply IPC compression, we would benefit more from Shuffle since columnar data would have a better compression ratio.
-Tracked in #4.
+Tracked in [#4](https://github.com/blaze-init/blaze/issues/4).

 ### 3. UDF support
-Also, we would like to have a high-performance JVM-UDF invocation framework that could utilize a great variety of the existing UDFs written in Spark/Hive language, and we haven't supported them natively in Blaze.
+We would like to have a high-performance JVM-UDF invocation framework that could utilize a great variety of the existing UDFs written in Spark/Hive language.
+They are not supported natively in Blaze at the moment.

 ## Community